Torre Axa México: Structural details

-It has survived five earthquakes: that of 1985, which measured 8.1 on the Richter scale; that of 1995, 7.7 on the Richter scale; that of 2003, 7.6 on the Richter scale; and that of April 13, 2007, measured 6.3 on the Richter scale; and the 2017 Central México Earthquake of September 19, 2017.
+The building has withstood five major earthquakes: that of September 19, 1985, which measured magnitude 8.1 on the Richter scale; that of October 9, 1995 (magnitude 7.7); that of January 21, 2003 (magnitude 7.6); and that of April 13, 2007, (magnitude 6.3); and the 2017 Central México Earthquake of September 19, 2017.
 It is thus among a group of present-day Mexico City skyscrapers to have gone through all five earthquakes of recent decades, together with Torre Insignia, the Presidente InterContinental Hotel, Torre Ejecutiva Pemex, World Trade Center México, and Torre de Tlatelolco.
 The primary material used in construction was reinforced concrete.